 In the surface ocean, O_2 is affected by four main processes: (i) changes in SST, which affect the O_2 solubility, (ii) wind-driven variability, which drives the O_2 gas exchange across the air-sea interface, (iii) primary production, which reduces CO_2 and increases O_2 in the surface ocean, and (iv) ocean circulation, which affects horizontal advection and upwelling.
-We assume
+We assume that the total change in O_2 during El Niño is the sum of two components that include temperature-related and temperature-unrelated processes (after Fay and McKinley, 2013), thus:

-$$\Delta O_2 \approx \underbrace{\frac{\partial O_2}{\partial T} \cdot \Delta T}{\text{temperature-related}} + \underbrace{\frac{\text{Residual}}{\text{temperature-unrelated}}}{\text{temperature-unrelated}} \tag{1}$$
+$$\Delta O_2 \approx \underbrace{\frac{\partial O_2}{\partial T} \cdot \Delta T}{\text{temperature-related}} + \underbrace{\underset{\text{temperature-unrelated}}{\text{Residual}}}{\text{temperature-unrelated}}$$ (1)

-For the analysis in Fig. 8, we derive the temperature-related component from the solubility of O_2 , using the solubility coefficients of Weiss (1970) as demonstrated in (Sarmiento and Gruber, 2006, page 329).
-Since the total change in O_2 is just the composite mean (ΔO_2 in Equation 1), we calculate the temperature-unrelated component, or residual term, from the difference between ΔO_2 and the temperature-related component.
+For the analysis in Fig. 8, we derive the temperature-related component from the solubility of O_2 , using the solubility coefficients of Weiss (1970) as demonstrated in Sarmiento and Gruber (2006).
+Since the total change in O_2 is just the composite mean (O_2 in Equation 1), we calculate the temperature-unrelated component, or residual term, from the difference between O_2 and the temperature-related component.
 The negative correlation between temperature and O_2 in the surface ocean (as seen in Fig. 6a and b) can largely be explained by a rise in temperature causing a decrease in the amount of O_2 that can be dissolved in the surface waters and thus leading to a drop in surface O_2 (Fig. 8b).
 We argue that while increased storm activity during El Niño could enhance the O_2 gas exchange through the air-sea interface, the decrease in wind stress over the CalCS, which is typically associated with El Niño, is expected to have an overall reducing effect on the O_2 gas exchange.
 As the CalCS is on average a source of O_2 to the atmosphere (Sarmiento and Gruber, 2006), this effect contributes to an increase in O_2 , and thus opposes the solubility effect.
 The residual effect (Fig. 8c), which is a combination of upwelling of waters with a certain O_2 signal and the biological imprint on O_2 concentrations, acts on average to decrease O_2 in the surface ocean.
 This is likely due to primary production being limited during El Niño (e.g., Bograd and Lynn, 2001).